dvdhsu/Incident-Response-Plan/response.md

-> This is not a real Incident Response Plan, so please do not copy paste it and expect it to be coherent.

 # Incident Response Plan
 This document offers guidance for employees or incident responders who believe they have discovered or are responding to a security incident.

 ## Escalation
-Email to panic@company.com or a message to #panic should be used to notify the security team of run-of-the mill issues.
+Email to security@tryretool.com or a message to #security should be used to notify the security team of run-of-the mill issues.
 Be a good witness.
 Behave as if you were reporting a crime and include lots of specific details about what you have discovered.

 ## Severity